simo0022/folder-creator/README.md

 This script will not only create folders based on the names of the files present in the specified directory but also move each file into its respective folder.

 Save this modified script as a .bat file and run it from the Command Prompt.
 It will automatically create folders based on the names of the files present in the specified directory and move the files into their respective folders.
+Last : just put the Bat file inside the folder that you're willing to use